commercetools/telefonistka/docs/argocd.md

 # ArgoCD-specific features

-While Telefonistka was initially written to be agnostic of the IaC stack some ArgoCD specific features where added recently, this document describes them
+While Telefonistka was initially written to be agnostic of the IaC stack some ArgoCD specific features where added recently, this document describes them.

-## Commenting Diff on PRs
+## Commenting diff on PRs

-In most cases users directly manipulate Kubernetes manifests in their DRY form(Helm chart/value files or Kustomize configuration), causing a change to have unexpected results in the rendered manifests, additionally, the state of the in cluster objects in not always known in advance preventing the users from knowing the exact change that will happen in the cluster after merging a PR.
+In most cases users directly manipulate Kubernetes manifests in their DRY form (Helm chart/value files or Kustomize configuration), causing a change to have unexpected results in the rendered manifests.
+Additionally, the state of the in-cluster objects is not always known in advance which prevents the users from knowing the exact change that will happen in the cluster after merging a PR.

-By posting the differences between the cluster objects and the manifests rendered from the PR branch the PR author **and reviewer** can have a better understanding of the PR merge actual affect.
+By posting the differences between the cluster objects and the manifests rendered from the PR branch the PR author **and reviewer** can have a better understanding of the effects of a PR merge.

-In case the diff output pushes to comment size over the maximum GitHub comment size Telefonistka will try to split each ArgoCD application Diff to a separate comment.
+In cases where the rendered diff output goes over the maximum GitHub comment size limit, Telefonistka will try to split each ArgoCD application diff into a separate comment.

-If a single application diff is still bigger that the max comment size Telefonistka will only list the changed objects instead of showing the changed content.
+If a single application diff is still bigger that the max comment size, Telefonistka will only list the changed objects instead of showing the entire changed content.

 If the list of changed objects pushed the comment size beyond the max size Telefonistka will explode, maybe, probably.

-Telefonistka can even "diff" new applications, ones that don't yet have an ArgoCD application object(where not merged to main yet).
-But this feature is currently implemented in a somewhat opinionated way and only support application created by ApplicationSets with Git Directory generators or Custom Plugin generator that accept a `Path` parameter.
+Telefonistka can even "diff" new applications, ones that do not yet have an ArgoCD application object (e.g. the application has not been merged to main yet).
+But this feature is currently implemented in a somewhat opinionated way and only support applications created by `ApplicationSets` with a Git Directory Generator or a Custom Plugin Generator that accept a `Path` parameter.

 This behavior is gated behind the `argocd.createTempAppObjectFromNewApps` [configuration key](installation.md).